peymanmajidi/SQL-Server-on-Ubuntu_py/README.md

-# Connect-to-SQL-Server-on-Ubuntu-by-FreeTDS
+# Connect-to SQL-Server on Ubuntu by FreeTSD
 How to connect to sql server on Ubuntu by FreeTDS
-How to connect to sql server on Ubuntu by FreeTDS:

 ## install FreeTDS